dapr/dapr/docs/troubleshooting/common_issues.md

 This means you're trying to call an Actions API endpoint that either doesn't exist or the URL is malformed.
 Look at the Actions API spec [here](https://github.com/actionscore/spec) and make sure you're calling the right endpoint.

-### I'm getting 200 OK responses when calling Actions

-You're just here to complain, aren't you?

 ### I don't see any incoming events or calls from other services

 Have you specified the port your app is listening on?